 The last stop on a hen’s reproductive tract is the uterus, also known as the shell gland.
 All egg shells are originally white.
 Scientists believe colored eggs get their color in either the uterus or vagina.

 Blue eggshells are produced by the pigment oocyanin, a by-product of bile formation.
 The blue pigment is applied early in the shell’s formation and penetrates the entire shell.
 The blue coloring cannot be rubbed off.

 Brown egg shells contain the pigment protoporphyrin, which is a by-product of hemoglobin in the blood.
 The brown pigment is applied during the formation of the last layer of the egg, also known as the bloom or cuticle.
 The inside of a brown egg is white.

-A green egg-laying hen, known as an Easter Egger, or in certain circumstances, an Olive Egger, is a combination of a blue egg-laying breed and a brown egg laying breed.
+An Easter Egger, or in certain circumstances, an Olive Egger, is a hen produced by mating a blue egg-laying breed with a brown egg laying breed.
 A green egg is blue on the inside with brown pigment on top of the shell, which creates the green hue.